ArenRedd/arenredd.github.io/_posts/2025-05-27-notion-sticky-notes-arch-linux.md

 permalink: /posts/notion-sticky-notes-arch-linux/
 ---

-*"First rule of Arch Linux: nothing works out of the box.
+*"First rule of arch-linux: nothing works out of the box.
 Second rule: that's why we love it."*

 ---